xrdocs/application-hosting/_blogs/2019-08-19-application-hosting-and-packet-io-on-ios-xr-a-deep-dive.md

 Bear in mind that the above values are for an IOS-XRv9000 platform.
-Each platform would handle these limits based on the resources available. **Further, not all platforms have the default-sdr--2 container running on the RP.
-This is true for IOS-XRv9000 and the fixed boxes like the NCS540 or NCS5501/5502.
-For modular chassis like NCS5508/5516 etc., there is NO default--sdr-1 container.
-In such a case, the tp_app subgroup gets to utilize But you can use the same techniques described above across all IOS-XR platforms to determine the limits imposed by the one selected.
+Each platform would handle these limits based on the resources available.
+But you can use the same techniques described above across all IOS-XR platforms to determine the limits imposed by the one selected.
 {: .notice--warning}